Mermade/oas-kit/packages/reftools/README.md

 <a name="reref"></a>

-## reref(obj) ⇒
+## reref(obj, options) ⇒
-Simply creates an object without self-references by replacing them with $ref pointers
+Simply modifies an object to have no self-references by replacing them with $ref pointers

 **Kind**: global function